-SDTI is procuring 45 new LRVs from the Siemens Transportation Group.
-The 45 new LRVs are being procured in advance of the Mid-Coast Light Rail Extension activation, scheduled for revenue service Fall 2021.
-The new vehicles will operate on the existing SDTI system and their future Mid-Coast Rail Extension.
-The procurement project began January 2018 with an expected scheduled completion and acceptance of all 45 LRVs by June 2021.
-The 45 new SD9 LRVs will be manufactured by Siemens Transportation Systems. in Sacramento, California.
+SDTI has procured 45 new LRVs from the Siemens Transportation Group in advance of the Mid-Coast Light Rail Extension activation which began revenue service on November 21, 2021.
+The procurement project began January 2018 and acceptance of the Final Safety Certification Verification Report (SCVR) occurred on June 2021 as required by Resolution ST-217 (10/11/2018).
 The SCP was approved by the CPUC in Resolution ST-217 (10/11/2018).